When you have Parkinson’s, sometimes if you’ve got to go, you’ve got to go!

 The Gringotts Getaway

-A few weeks ago I found myself ‘running’ away from a celebration organised by one of my best friends.
-I’d been struggling for a few weeks to get my meds working consistently and just when I really needed them during the event, they’d worn off.
+A few weeks earlier I found myself ‘running’ away from a celebration organised by one of my best friends.
+I’d been struggling for a while to get my meds working consistently.
+Just when I really needed them during the event, they had already worn off.
 I was starting to feel really stiff and uncomfortable, my confidence levels plummeted and I became very self-conscious.
-I shuffled unsteadily to the restroom to gather my thoughts away from the crowds, only to find myself pondering an age old dilemma, ‘should I sit or stand?’
-Sitting would mean frustratingly fiddling with multiple fastenings and I just did not have the patience.
-Standing, on the other hand, involves other risks but I impressed myself with my precision.
-Taking this as a divine omen to leave, I asked my wife who had ridden ‘shotgun’ to the loo with me, if she would quietly return to our seats, grab our things, and join me in a silent exit.

-When our photographer suggested we all cross to the other side of the room for better light, my friends, noticing the black clouds gathering above my head, shouted ‘NO’ in unison.
+When our photographer suggested we all cross to the other side of the room for a better light, my friends, noticing the black clouds gathering above my head, shouted ‘NO!’ in unison.
 We took the picture, I clattered across the marble floor like a giant spider on roller skates, the doors automatically opening to receive me—dropping the mic as I exited the building.

 Self Analysis: Fuss and Wet Noses

 My onboard navigation system starts computing vectors: the number of tables between me and the exit, the entropy of the crowd, and the open spaces where I’ll be on display for all to see.
-I am in game of Frogger, trying to hop from one safe spot to the next before the “fuss” starts– the goodbyes, the photos, the “we must do this again” diary bookings… all while I am standing there feeling painfully stiff, hunched over, and desperate for the anonymity of the car and a seat.
+I am in game of Frogger, trying to hop from one safe spot to the next before the “fuss” starts– the goodbyes, the photos, the “we must do this agains”… all the while I am standing there feeling painfully stiff, hunched over, and desperate for the anonymity of the car and a seat.

 If You Love Someone Let Them Flee